Sarah-Bue/knit-space/README.md

 - The project allows users to register and access their accounts.
 - The project provides exclusive content to registered users.
 - The project incorporates full *CRUD* functionality so the user can interact with the content.
+- The user allows users to contact the site owners for questions and concerns.

 ### User Stories